phmullins/alfred-workflows/net.pmullins.purge.alfred/readme.md

 ## Purge
-Force OS X to empty the trash can
+Force OS X to empty the trash can.

 ## About